Bennekom: World War II

 After the liberation of the area south of the Rhine and Waal, Bennekom again became front line with intensive Allied artillery fire from south of the Waal against German positions around Bennekom.
 On 21 October, the village was evacuated and became Sperrgebiet, ‘forbidden territory’ except for slaves and forced labour working on the German defences.
 Besides buildings destroyed by Allied artillery, the German forces destroyed many properties on the edge of the village to clear their line of fire.
 On 23 November 1944, a munitions depot in Bennekom's windmill blew up, killing about 100 German troops and destroying properties in the area.
 The German casualties were buried in the village cemetery but exhumed and transferred to the general German cemetery in the Province of North Brabant after the War.
 A stray V-1 rocket exploded in the village in 1945.

-In the night of 8/9 March there was the RAF dropped weapons close to Lunteren.
-17 participants of the resistance were captured and executed two weeks later.
+On the night of 8/9 March the RAF dropped weapons close to Lunteren.
+Seventeen participants of the resistance were captured and executed two weeks later.
 Of the victims, five came from Bennekom: Maarten H. Lugthart; Jan Mekking; Peter Roseboom; Lambertus (Bart) van Elst (all executed at Amersfoort); Hylke van Vliet (executed at Loosdrecht).

 The empty village was ‘liberated’ by Canadian and British troops on 17 April 1945 but remained front line until the surrender of German forces in the Provinces of Utrecht, and North and South Holland on 6 May 1945.
 However, Dutch SS around Veenendaal continued to fight in the area until 9 May.
 They shot two members of the Gloucestershire Regiment in the west of the parish on 22 April.
 Evacuees started to return to the devastated village on 12 May.

 In the summer of 1945, Canadian forces erected a monument to the Bennekom casualties of the massacre in March 1945 and some other members of the Underground in a small park at the south end of the village street, now called Bart van Elst Park.

-Every year, on the Dutch national Remembrance Day, May 4, a procession of local residents silently walks through the town towards the monument, where wreaths are laid, the Dutch National Anthem is sung and a two-minute silence is held for these and other victims of the Second World War.
+Every year, on the Dutch national Remembrance Day, 4 May, a procession of local residents silently walks through the town towards the monument, where wreaths are laid, the Dutch National Anthem is sung and a two-minute silence is held for these and other victims of the Second World War.